calimero-archive/docs/docs/private_shard/running_a_shard.md

 We are working on support Permissioned Private Calimero Shard owned by a consortium and Public Calimero Shard owned by a community which will be coming soon to the Calimero Network.

 ## Need help?
+Send a request to support@calimero.network, or send as an enquiry on https://www.calimero.network/trial.